Skip to main content

 📋

-New patient forms, medical histories, and treatment records are handled digitally through our patient portal — no paper intake forms, no printed charts.
-Digital charting eliminates ongoing paper consumption across every patient visit.
+New patient forms, medical histories, and treatment records are handled digitally through our patient portal.
+No paper intake forms.
+No printed charts.
+Digital charting cuts ongoing paper use across every patient visit.

 Fully Paperless Intake & Records